'Vision Zero' Road Safety Strategy 2024 to 2035

 • A31 Farnham Bypass speed limit reduction, Wrecclesham, implemented in July 2023.

-Due for implementation during financial year 2023/24
+Schemes implemented during the financial year 2023/24

-• A2044 Woodhatch Road, Reigate, traffic calming scheme
+• A2044 Woodhatch Road, Reigate, traffic calming scheme.

-• D6362 Mustard Mill Road, Staines, traffic calming scheme
+• D6362 Mustard Mill Road, Staines, traffic calming scheme.

 Due for implementation in during financial year 2024/25